OpenConext/Stepup-Middleware/README.md

 Institutions, used as a natural identifier within several projections, are therefore identified case-insensitively.
-This means that the same institution is configured regardless of the casing of its name.

-For example, it does not matter whether one adds RaLocations to `my-institution` or or to `My-Institution`: the RaLocations will be added to the same institution.

 Because institutions were not always identified case-insensitively, `InstitutionConfigurationId` has been adapted with a creation method ignoring casing, deprecating its old method.
 Existing InstitutionConfigurations are migrated using the `app/console stepup:migrate:institution-configurations` command.

-In the future, after the InstitutionConfigurations have been migrated, The `InstitutionConfigurationId` and the `InstitutionConfigurationCommandHandler` should be updated to no longer support case-sensitive institution identifiers.

 Note that the database is collated using `utf8_collate_ci`, which is case-insensitive.